MICE market feature

 Venue operators manage the spaces where MICE events take place, offering facilities tailored for meetings, conventions, and exhibitions.
 They ensure the venue meets technical, logistical, and comfort needs, often offering amenities, technical support, and adaptable spaces to accommodate different event formats.

 Most major convention centers are owned and run by the state or government entities.
-As of the private sector, the largest venue operator, ASM Global, was recently acquired by Legends, the event solutions provider, to form a major live events company.
+The largest private-sector venue operator, ASM Global, was recently acquired by Legends, the event solutions provider, to form a major live events company.

 Event/destination management companies